-Kent Madsen is a Managing Director at EPIC Ventures and has been investing in early-stage technology companies for almost two decades.
-While in venture capital Kent has directly worked on 5 IPO’s and dozens of acquisitions.
-Kent has served on numerous for- and non-profit boards of directors, including about 10 years on Zions Bank’s Board of Directors (a full service bank with approximately $26 billion in assets).
+Kent Madsen is a Managing Partner at EPIC Ventures and has been a venture capitalist investing in early-stage software and technology companies for more than two decades.
+While in Venture Capital Kent has worked on 6 IPO’s and dozens of acquisitions.
+Kent has served on dozens of both for-profit and nonprofit boards of directors, including almost a decade on Zions Bank’s Board of Directors (a full service bank with approximately $26 Billion in assets).

-Previously, Kent served as President, CEO and board member of MACC Private Equities (NASDAQ: MACC) and its wholly owned subsidiary MorAmerica Capital, one of the nation’s oldest and most well-known late-stage SBIC companies that has provided sub-debt and equity financing to approximately 120 companies.
+Previously, Kent served as President, CEO and board member of the publicly traded company MACC Private Equities (NASDQ: MACC) and its wholly owned subsidiary MorAmerica Capital, a late-stage BDC’s that provided sub-debt and equity financing to private companies across the United States.

 Kent has a B.S. in Mechanical Engineering and Applied Mechanics from the University of Pennsylvania.
-He has a M.S.E. from the University in Michigan in Mechanical Engineering and an M.A. in International Studies from the University of Pennsylvania.
-Mr. Madsen also received an M.B.A. from Wharton.
+He has a M.S.E. from the University of Michigan and an M.A. in International Studies from the University of Pennsylvania and an M.B.A. from Wharton.